xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 In the MEAN stack, MongoDB stores the application’s data.
 When in production we host MongoDB in a container on the same server.
 We also have a local version for development and testing.

+Data format of the project was set early from API documenting stage.
+However, for backend, the problem is where to store and get those json data.

+Two ways are available, static data or use mongo DB.
+Obviously, we can use mongo DB to store everything and get everything.
+This is simple and easy to implement.
+However, there are things that are fixed for the project, like the content of a question and shit-code principles.
+Data like this is more appropriate to be static data.

+The final design decision we make is to only store history answer message in the database.
+Fixed data is stored in server side as .json file.
+When there is a request for question, we use require(‘xx.json’) to get a json template, use mongo DB to get history info, and then assemble them together.
+This also happens when we assemble a report json data.

+By doing this, we make the best use of mongo DB, static data is separated from dynamic ones.

 <a name="_middle"></a>
 ## Middle Tier - Express, Node, the RESTful API